aaronbloomfield/ics/hws/hw-forensics.md

 He recently left his laptop behind after class.
 Some enterprising students were able to obtain a disk image of his hard drive before he came and retrieved it.

+Where is Bloomfield?
+Is he safe?
+Is anybody else in danger?
+What's going on?

-Take a look at the image and figure out what's going on.
+Take a look at the image and figure out what the situation is.

 Note: something you will find along the way is quite obviously satirical -- you will know it when you see it.
 This was done partly for fun, and also so that nobody actually thought that anything illegal was going on.